List of Call the Midwife characters: James "Jimmy" Wilson

+Jane Sutton

 Jane is the medical orderly at Nonnatus House.
 She arrives to fill in for Chummy while she's in Africa.
 Jane is very shy and does not talk unless it is necessary.
 We later find out the reason for her being shy—her parents sent her to an asylum when she was young, leaving her with no self-esteem.
 Throughout the series, she grows in confidence and makes friends with her fellow nurses.
 She also finds love with Reverend Applebee-Thornton (Jason Watkins), a local Anglican priest.
 She does not return for Series 3, with a deleted scene from the 2013 Christmas special explaining that she has gone to nursing school.